el-young/algorithms-in-action.github.io/src/algorithms/parameters/handover.md

 Changes:

 * Drop `URLContext`.
-* Use the existing `id` in `GlobalContext` for URL generation (now extended to also include `step`, pseudocode expansions which are not specific to a Parameter component but are stored in global state thus making even more sence to use the global context for URL generation, etc).
+* Use the existing `id` in `GlobalContext` for URL generation (URL gen now extended to also include `step`, pseudocode expansions which are not specific to a Parameter component but are stored in global state thus making even more sense to use the global context for URL generation).
 * This reduces namespace collisions and keeps all parameter state in one place.
 * Quality of life change, If query param names would otherwise collide with reserved names (`mode`, `value`, etc), use **JavaScript destructuring aliases** do not use hacky aliases for state like localUnion, localValue, modeState inside the parameter component, alias the props, for example: